exercism/python/docs/TOOLS.md

 ### Visual Studio Code

 Visual studio code (VS Code) is a code editor created by Microsoft.
-It is not specialized to work for a specific programming language, but to be an editor that can do everything.
-You can extend the editor using extensions, but it comes with some great extensions as well.
+It is a general-purpose editor and not designed specifically for any one language.
+You can extend the editor using extensions; it comes with some great extensions already installed.

 #### Python for VS Code